Q. How does spamgourmet stop spam?

-A. The current configuration uses: perl for the website and mail handler, mysql for the database, sendmail for the mail server, apache for the web server, and linux for the OS.
+A. The current configuration uses: linux for the OS, apache for the web server, mariadb for the database, and perl for the website and mail handler (LAMP) - and exim for the mail server.
 None of these (except possibly perl for the mail handler) is really required, though, and our planned release versions should work on most platforms.

 Q. How can I tell all my friends about this amazing service?

 A. Copy the following text and email it to everyone in your address book three times.
 There are widely available scripts for the most popular email programs to help you do this.

 -------start------- Hey sorry to hear about your dog.
 Hey I just gotta tell you about this amazing service I found!
 It's called spam gourmet, and you can go there by clicking on this link: http://www.spamgourmet.com.
 It's truly amazing!
 They provide email addresses and spam filtering.
 You can 'set it and forget it' or come back once in a while and change your settings.
 And best of all, it's totally free!
 OK.
 I gotta run -- I have to tell others about this fantastic service I found at www.spamgourmet.com! -------stop--------